 SoCalGas and SDG&E's total loaded project cost of \$6,967,415 for O&M and capital is reasonable and should be approved (minus acknowledged disallowances).
-SoCalGas and SDG&E engaged in prudent cost avoidance efforts (strategic placing of the North test site to avoid environmentally sensitive areas and the increased cost of constructing on a steep hillside; using Army Corps of Engineers, California Department of Fish and Wildlife, and Regional Water Control Board permits acquired by another SoCalGas and SDG&E department; and reducing project scope through scope validation efforts); engaged in reasonable efforts to promote competitive and market-based rates for contractor services and materials (see Chapter II (Phillips) (approximately 98% of PSEP agreements with contractors and suppliers were either competitive sourcing event)); and used a reasonable amount of company and contractor resources given the project's complexity (work in the Santa Monica Mountains and nearby residential areas) and work scope changes (see above).
+SoCalGas and SDG&E engaged in prudent cost avoidance efforts (strategic placing of the North test site to avoid environmentally sensitive areas and the increased cost of constructing on a steep hillside; using Army Corps of Engineers, California Department of Fish and Wildlife, and Regional Water Control Board permits acquired by another SoCalGas and SDG&E department; and reducing project scope through scope validation efforts); engaged in reasonable efforts to promote competitive and market-based rates for contractor services and materials (see Chapter II (Phillips) (approximately 98% of PSEP agreements with contractors and suppliers were either competitively bid or through agreements entered into using market-based rates based on a recent competitive sourcing event)); and used a reasonable amount of company and contractor resources given the project's complexity (work in the Santa Monica Mountains and nearby residential areas) and work scope changes (see above).